trovlunde/cross-dataset-duplicator/README.md

 ### Important Notes

 This plugin is designed as a convenience for Authors to make small, infrequent content migrations between Datasets.
+Additional functionality for editors added by @trovlunde.

 - This plugin should be used in conjunction with a reliable backup strategy.
 - Proceed with caution as this plugin can instantly write changes to Datasets.